Leonmisha/Leonmisha/README.md

 I'm **Mykhailo Pylkevych**, a **Frontend Developer** living in **Kyiv, Ukraine**.
 Currently working in WebLab Technology company.
 Working on <a href="https://www.shamanhealth.com/">Shaman Presentation Platform</a>.

-I have 2 years of experience in web development.
+I have almost 3 years of experience in web development.

 In Developing I'm interested in process automation and quality of technical base of a project.
 I like Functional Reactive Programming.